-Operable Students must be able to easily operate and navigate online.
+Operable - students must be able to easily operate and navigate online.
 For example: - full functionality is available via a keyboard - students have enough time to read and use content - content is not designed in a way that is known to cause seizures.

-Understandable

-Students must be able to understand and use the online interface.
-For example:

-- text is readable and understandable

-- web pages are predictable.
+Understandable - students must be able to understand and use the online interface.
+For example: - text is readable and understandable - web pages are predictable.

+TIO

-Robust Content can be interpreted reliably by a wide variety of tools, including assistive technologies, such as screen readers.
-Further information - Submit an enquiry via SVTS - W3C guidance on the Web Content Accessibility Guidelines 2.1 © State of Victoria (Department of Education and Training) 2022.
+Robust - content can be interpreted reliably by a wide variety of tools, including assistive technologies, such as screen readers.

+Further information

+Submit an enquiry via SVTS

+Online service standards - CN 2021-18

+W3C guidance on the Web Content Accessibility Guidelines 2.1

+© State of Victoria (Department of Education and Training) 2021.
 Except where otherwise noted, material in this document is provided under a Creative Commons Attribution 4.0 International Please check the full copyright notice